This deadline for applications to this fund has passed.

 Selected applicants will be invited to submit additional information in March 2020

-"We’re really enjoying taking part in the SED accelerator programme, the mix of topics is perfect, and the quality of facilitators is top class.
+"We’re really enjoying taking part in the Social Enterprise Development Fund Accelerator Programme, the mix of topics is perfect, and the quality of facilitators is top class.
 This combination is giving us clarity on what we need to do to achieve the impact we aim to deliver.”
 James Lyons Co-Founder Sailing Into Wellness.

 FREQUENTLY ASKED QUESTIONS